 However, the monitoring programs typically include a few months grace period — fees don’t usually start immediately after enrollment.

 If you’ve been enrolled in a monitoring program, aim to get your chargeback situation under control before fees go into effect.
 To do that, you’ll need a quick and probably drastic reduction in chargebacks.
-If you’d like help, Midigator® offers chargeback prevention tools that can help lower your count and ratio so you can exit the monitoring program.
+If you’d like help, Midigator® offers chargeback prevention tools that can help lower your chargeback ratio and count so you can exit the monitoring program.

-Sign up for a demo to see if these tools could help you avoid unnecessary chargeback fees.
+Sign up for a demo to see if these tools could positively impact your chargeback rate and help avoid unnecessary chargeback fees.

 Are Chargeback Fees Refundable?